ernestoagc/su-dcdc-2025-group-2/README.md

 ### Features

-Feel The Edge includes the following features:
+Solar_XR includes the following features:

 - A **virtual classroom environment** where users can control their surroundings, such as adjusting the level of sound, light flickering, and controlling people’s movements.
 - An **easily accessible intuitive emergency button** that leads users to the Safe Space if they feel uncomfortable and wish to stop the experience.